Yoweri Museveni: Challenge to the bill

-After Museveni signed the 2018 Age Limit Bill into law on 27 December 2017 (but parliament received the letter on 2 January 2018), the general public protested as they had been doing prior to the signing of the bill, using all avenues including on social media.
+After Museveni signed the 2018 Age Limit Bill into law on 27 December 2017 (but parliament received the letter on 2 January 2018), the general public protested, as they had been doing prior to the signing of the bill, using all avenues including on social media.
 In October 2017, some MPs returned what they alleged were bribes to facilitate the bill.

 The Uganda Law Society and members of the opposition house sued and challenged the bill in court, citing that the process leading to the vote was in violation of Articles 1, 2, 8A, 44 (c), 79 and 94 of the Ugandan constitution because the Speaker of Parliament [Kadaga] closed debate on the Amendment after only 124 out of 451 legislators had debated the bill.
-They also argue that the use of force by the army and police during the bill debate was inconsistent with and in contravention of Articles 208(2), 209 and 259 among others.
-The third argument they make is that the bill violates other constitutional clauses in relation to the extension of terms and electoral procedures.
-One legislature [Mbwaketamwa Gaffa] is quoted as saying, "when the president ascents [sic] to the bill, it might be legal, but it will be illegitimate, and we are going to challenge it."
+They also argued that the use of force by the army and police during the bill debate was inconsistent with and in contravention of Articles 208(2), 209 and 259, among others.
+The third argument they made was that the bill violated other constitutional clauses in relation to the extension of terms and electoral procedures.
+One legislator, Mbwaketamwa Gaffa, said, "when the president ascents [sic] to the bill, it might be legal, but it will be illegitimate, and we are going to challenge it."